-In the "call it what it is" category, the Reverse Martini at San Francisco’s now-shuttered Starlight Room pumps up the white vermouth alongside a short pour of locally-made vodka, distilled right up the road in Sonoma County.
+There are plenty of alternatives to the tried-and-true Martini that have their own monikers, including the Vesper, Gibson and the Tuxedo No. 2.
+But other times the drinks follow the “call it what it is” approach, and the Reverse Martini is one such cocktail.
+There are a few ways to portion the drink, but this particular Reverse Martini recipe comes from San Francisco’s now-shuttered Starlight Room; the recipe increases the dry vermouth alongside a short pour of vodka and a small addition of maraschino liqueur.
 Michael Lee, a certified sommelier and Starlight Room’s former assistant director of food and beverage, calls it the perfect summer drink.
 “It will not make you feel sluggish while you dance the night away between the stars and cable cars,” he says.

-If vermouth-forward Martini recipes feel antithetical to the everyday purist’s go-to ratio, that’s because it is—if you prefer yours à la Winston Churchill (“Glance at the vermouth bottle briefly while pouring the juniper distillate freely,” then steer clear of the Starlight Reverse Martini given its vodka “base” and heavy pour of vermouth.
-But for those who appreciate all the nuance that a great vermouth has to offer, recipes such as this (and the classic 50/50 Martini, for example) are excellent templates for exploring the underrated world of aromatized wines.
+If vermouth-forward Martini recipes feel antithetical to the everyday purist’s go-to ratio, that’s because it is.
+If you prefer yours à la Winston Churchill (“Glance at the vermouth bottle briefly while pouring the juniper distillate freely”) then steer clear of the Starlight Reverse Martini given its light vodka “base” and heavy pour of vermouth.
+But for those who appreciate all the nuance that a great vermouth offers, recipes such as this—and the classic 50/50 Martini, as another example—are excellent templates for exploring the underrated world of aromatized wines.

-One way to step up your vermouth game at home is to make your own proprietary blend using vermouths you already love.
+One way to step up your vermouth game at home—and to improve drinks like the Reverse Martini—is to make your own blend using vermouths you already love.
 The reason?
-What one vermouth can’t do, two or more vermouths can (or so they say).
-Here’s the full recipe for the Starlight Reverse Martini in all its vermouth-heavy glory.
+What one vermouth can’t do, two or more vermouths can, they say.

 - 1 3/4 ounces Dolin Blanc Vermouth de Chambéry